-JoAchim Conrad Chairman of the Board of Directors
+Joe Nally Chairman of the Board of Directors

-NOTE: If you are the holder of common shares in the capital of the Corporation ("Common Shares"), kindly fill in, date, sign and return, the enclosed Management Proxy in respect of the Common Shares owned by you to the offices of Computershare Investor Services Inc., Proxy Department, by mail to 135 West Beaver Creek, P.O.
-Box 300, Richmond Hill, Ontario, Canada L4B 4R5, or by hand at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
-(Toronto time) on Monday, 7 December 2020.
+NOTE: If you are the holder of common shares in the capital of the Corporation ("Common Shares"), kindly fill in, date, sign and return, the enclosed Management Proxy in respect of the Common Shares owned by you to the offices of Computershare Investor Services Inc., Proxy Department, (i) by mail using the enclosed return envelope or (ii) by hand delivery to Computershare, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1, so as not to arrive later than 11:00 a.m.
+(Toronto time) on Monday, 19 June 2023.
 Registered shareholders may also vote by telephone or over the internet.
 Instructions on how to vote by telephone or over the internet are provided in the Information Circular and Management Proxy enclosed.
 Non-registered shareholders should follow the instructions on how to complete their voting instruction form or form of proxy and vote their shares on the Management forms that they receive or contact their broker, trustee, financial institution or other nominee.